brianhallerweb/dotfiles/README.md

 Install arch and boot from hard drive

 install arch with pacstrap
-# pacstrap /mnt base base-devel
+# pacstrap /mnt base linux linux-firmware

 generate fstab file
 fstab is a text file that contains a list of partitions for the bootloader to